Shell agrees term lease of PipeChina's LNG receiving terminals

 In early 2021 Shell became one of the first global gas players qualified to use PipeChina's terminal facilities, the company added.

-Established in late 2019, PipeChina operates seven LNG terminals along China's eastern and southern coast with a total annual capacity of nearly 28 million metric tons.
+Established in late 2019, PipeChina operates seven LNG terminals along China's eastern and southern coast with a total annual capacity of nearly 28 million metric tonnes.